 within twenty-five (25) calendar days of the Optionor waiving its Congregational Approval Condition as set out in Section 9 below.

 The Optionor agrees to co-operate in providing access to the land for the purpose of the environmental test(s).
-This condition is included for the benefit of the Optionee and unless the Optionee gives notice in writing to the Optionor by the Optionee's deadline that these conditions have been fulfilled, this Offer shall become null and void and all deposit monies save and except the Facilitation Fees shall be returned to the Optionee in full without penalty, interest or deduction and neither the Optionee or the Optionor or their agents or lawyers shall be deemed liable.
+This condition is included for the benefit of the Optionee and unless the Optionee gives notice in writing to the Optionor by the Optionee's deadline that these conditions have been fulfilled, this Offer shall become null and void and all deposit monies save and except the Facilitation Fees payable until the date that is one calendar day before the Optionee’s deadline to waive this Environmental Condition, shall be returned to the Optionee in full without penalty, interest or deduction and neither the Optionee or the Optionor or their agents or lawyers shall be deemed liable.

+Provided further that in the event that the Optionee determines as a result of its due diligence pursuant to this environmental condition that the environmental clean-up costs for the Property exceed $40,000.00:

+The Optionee may elect to cancel this Agreement as set out above and any Deposits held by the Optionor or its solicitor shall be returned to the Optionee in full without pentalty, interest or deduction; OR,

+The Optionee may elect to accept the Optionor’s confirmation in writing that it will agree to deduct any such costs expended by the Optionor in excess of $40,000.00 on environmental contamination and clean-up of the Property from the purchase price as a credit on Closing.

+The First Deposit shall only become non-refundable upon the fulfillment/waiver of the Environmental Condition.

 9. CONGREGATION APPROVAL CONDITION: Notwithstanding anything contained in the Option to Purchase Agreement and the schedules thereto, this Option to Purchase Agreement is conditional (the “Congregational Approval Condition) upon the approval of the Optionor’s congregation, in the congregation’s sole, absolute and subjective discretion (the “Congregational Approval”) of the Option to Purchase Agreement within 45 calendar days of the Option to Purchase Agreement being executed by the Optionor.
 Unless the Optionor gives notice in writing delivered to the Optionee’s lawyer listed in the Option to Purchase Agreement that this condition is fulfilled, this Offer shall be null and void and the deposit(s) shall be returned to the Optionee in full without interest or deduction.
 This condition is a true condition precedent and, as such, may not be waived by the Optionor.